-The Adam Smith Breakfast is a must for Tampa Bay area businesses operating in a global economy.
-The presentation includes an update on the Tampa Bay economy by Associate Professor Brian Kench, plus an outlook on the global macroeconomy by Associate Professor Vivekanand Jayakumar.
+The Adam Smith Breakfast is a must for local business community members operating in a global economy.
+The presentation includes an update on the Tampa Bay economy by Associate Professor John Stinespring, Ph.D., and a global macroeconomic outlook by Associate Professor Vivekanand Jayakumar, Ph.D.
 Ample time for questions and answers will follow the presentations.
 Proceeds from the breakfast will support The Adam Smith Society, the honor society of the Department of Economics.

 The University of Tampa

 401 W. Kennedy Blvd.